dotnet/roslyn-analyzers/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Note: Updates to NuGet package are more frequent than SDK, which means the NuGet package has fixes that didn't yet made into the SDK.
-So it's preferred you check whether the bug you encountered has been fixed into the latest NuGet package or not.
+So it's preferred you check whether the bug you encountered has been fixed in the latest NuGet package or not.
 -->

 _OR_